Bahri-Adem/DTOToProto/README.md

-# JavaToProto
+# DTOToProto

 ## Overview

-The `JavaToProto` class is a utility for generating Protocol Buffer Specification files from Plain Old Java Objects (POJOs).
+The `DTOToProto` class is a utility for generating Protocol Buffer Specification files from Data Transfer Objects (DTOs).
 This class takes a POJO as input and creates the associated Proto Buffer Specification File.
 It supports various features like nested POJOs, enums, arrays, collections, maps, primitives, and boxed primitives.

 ## License